night-gold/armada-traefik/README.md

 # Traefik.

-This package allows you to deploy a traefik ingress-controller to your cluster.
+This package allows you to deploy a traefik ingress-controller to your cluster (cloud oriented).

 ## Version